avl/noatun/docs/book.md

 }
 ```

-Ice cream cart #1 sells 2 ice cream cones, and records an event `Event::IceCreamSold(2)`.
+Ice cream cart #1 sells 2 cones, and records an event `Event::IceCreamSold(2)`.
-This sets the total number of sold ice cream to 2.
+This sets the total number of sold cones to 2.
 So far so good.

 Now, ice cream cart #2 sells 3 cones, and records `Event::IceCreamSold(3)`.
 This sets the total number to 3.